-Chlamydia trachomatis is a bacteria that can cause many infections, most notably the sneaky but super common sexually transmitted infection (STI) chlamydia.
+Chlamydia trachomatis (C. trachomatis) is a bacteria that can cause many infections, most notably the sneaky but super common sexually transmitted infection (STI) chlamydia.

 Sometimes, it can be tricky to spot chlamydia since it may not show any signs, particularly in women.
 Studies have found that around 80% of women who have the infection aren't even aware of it.
-Chlamydia is a pretty serious STI because, if left untreated, it could cause some serious health problems — like infertility, ectopic pregnancy, and pelvic inflammatory disease (PID).
+Untreated chlamydia can cause some serious health problems — like infertility, ectopic pregnancy, and pelvic inflammatory disease (PID).

 Fortunately, chlamydia can be treated effectively with proper diagnosis.
 So, to stay on the safe side, the key is prevention and regular STI testing.
 Keep reading to learn more about how to protect yourself from chlamydia and how to treat it.